-Fire was once an integral function the majority of ecosystems Washington. in The seasonal cycling of fire across most landscapes was as regular as July, September August and lightning storms.
-Depending on the plant community composition, structure, and buildup of plant biomass, fire ignitions and fires of varying intensities extent have been a part of this landscape.
+Fire was once an integral function within the majority of ecosystems Washington. in The seasonal cycling of fire across most landscapes was as regular as July, August and September lightning storms.
+Depending on the plant community composition, structure, and buildup of plant biomass, fire ignitions and fires of intensities varying and extent have been a part of this landscape.
 Shorter return intervals between fire events often resulted in less dramatic changes in plant composition.9